HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab/HKU-Next-Generative-AI-Lab-HKU-NGAI-Lab.github.io/_pages/home.md

 [Ngai Wong](https://www.eee.hku.hk/~nwong/) is an Associate Professor at The University of Hong Kong.
 Before that, he received his B.Eng. (first class honor) in 1999 and Ph.D. in 2003 (Advisor: Prof. T.S.
 Ng), both in Electrical and Electronic Engineering, from The University of Hong Kong.
-From Jan 2003 to Sep 2003, he was a visiting scholar at the School of Electrical and Computer Engineering, Purdue University, Indiana, USA. he got hired in Dec 2003 by my mother school and now I am working as an Associate Professor there.
+From Jan 2003 to Sep 2003, he was a visiting scholar at the School of Electrical and Computer Engineering, Purdue University, Indiana, USA. he got hired in Dec 2003 by HKU and now working as an Associate Professor there.

 His research focuses on efficient AI.